blurrycontour/zuul-gerrit/doc/source/reference/pipeline_def.rst

       The introductory text in reports when an item is dequeued without running any jobs.
 Empty by default.

+   .. attr:: cancel-message
+      :default: Build canceled.

+      The introductory test in reports when an item is canceled.

    .. attr:: footer-message

       Supplies additional information after test results.
 Useful for